 How to verify a switchboard design

-To comply with AS/NZS 61439, all switchboards and panelboards require documentation to prove their performance characteristics meet or exceed the requirements for the installation as specified.
+To comply with AS/NZS 61439, all switchboards and distribution panelboards require documentation to prove their performance characteristics meet or exceed the requirements for the manufacture as specified.
 This documentation comes in two parts:

 VERIFICATION BY TEST

 - The switchboard or relevant section of the switchboard is designed and assembled the same as the tested assembly.

 VERIFICATION BY COMPARISON

 - Verification by comparison to a reference design requires demonstrating that the new characteristics are the same or better (less onerous) than the tested design.

 VERIFICATION BY ASSESSMENT